 Many have adapted by delivering services virtually, and whilst there is acknowledgement that some of these changes are a holding operation, there may be parts that we should keep.
 We need to take care to separate the elements of virtual that we want to retain from those that are best done face to face, doing what is right for beneficiaries, not what is expedient.

-The kinds of technology that charities have experimented with can also make it easier for service users to get involved and provide quicker feedback to charities, enabling creative conversations.
+The kinds of technology that charities have experimented with can also make it easier for people who use their services to get involved and provide quicker feedback to charities, enabling creative conversations.
 How can we continue to use tech platforms to increase the quality, quantity and dynamism of our community engagement?

 Where next for business continuity planning?
 We found that more are undertaking scenario planning, as they seek to grapple with the many uncertainties of what life might look like – there are some useful tools for this, such as the business model canvas.
 Some charities we worked with are also incorporating lessons from this extreme period into their general business continuity plans (e.g. how to cover for staff absences or emergency relocations in future).